No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 Bryan and I love the world of Catan.
 Rivals of Catan scratches that itch when we don’t have enough people to play the regular version or when we’re on-the-go.

 In Rivals for Catan, each player will start with the standard setup.
-Instead of a board, your playing area will be represented by square tile setup to create your two starting towns and the surrounding resources.
-Each player starts with one of every resource card surrounding their two starting towns.
+Your playing area will be represented by square tile setup to create your two starting towns and the surrounding resources.
+Each player is dealt a hand of one of every resource card surrounding their two starting towns.

 - Updated version of the classic Settlers of Catan card game